Neonnaut/Neonnaut.github.io/README.md

 }
 ```

-### Plain Text
+#### Plain Text

 Make sure to display the text in a fixed-width font, such as including the text in a `<pre>` element.
-Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q.
+Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q. My advice is to not use this characters in WYSIWYG editors, but the option is there.

-### Wiki tables
+#### Wiki tables

 If your wiki does not have the abbr template, you will need to start a page called template:abbr and put the following code in it: